jenkinsci/docker/README.md

 ## Custom CA Certificates

-If your Jenkins instance needs to trust custom root CA certificates (for corporate proxies, internal services, or self-signed certificates), see the documentation on jenkins.io for detailed instructions on using init containers or building custom images.
+If your Jenkins instance needs to trust custom root CA certificates (for corporate proxies, internal services, or self-signed certificates), see the documentation on jenkins.io for detailed instructions on using init containers or building custom images at https://www.jenkins.io/doc/book/pipeline/docker/#custom-registry.

-Full documentation will be available at: https://www.jenkins.io/doc/book/installing/docker/#custom-ca-certificates

 ## Passing Jenkins launcher parameters